tangollama/cis411_lab1/labreports/LAB_JamesGelok.md

 # Step 2: Enhancing an Architecture
 After an initial release and a few months of operation, Serve Central encounters a tremendous growth opportunity to extend their service and provide a volunteer recruitment and management interface to __four__ of the primary volunteer entities in the United States.
 As such, a reevaluation of the architecture is required, one that allows:

-1. Thirdparty services to both input and retrieve data from the Serve Central model/datastore.
+1. Third-party services to both input and retrieve data from the Serve Central model/datastore.
 (For instance, receiving volunteer opportunities from United Way chapters across the country.)
 2. Building organization-specific interfaces on top of the Serve Central business and data logic.
 (For instance, allowing the registration services of Serve Central to be embedded in the website of local churches, [ah-la Stripe embedding](https://stripe.com/payments/elements).)

 To support these objectives: